kebby/Capturinha/README.md

 Press "Stop" when you're done.
 That's basically it.

+The current configuration gets stored in a file called `config.json` in the program directory.

 ##### Tips
 * You can leave "only record when fullscreen" on and then just let the tool run minimized - everything that goes into fullscreen will be recorded into its own file in the background